Conduitry/defiler/API.md

 This can be asked for physical or generated files.
 If you ask for one or more physical files during the initial wave of processing before everything has been read in and processed, it will wait for the file or files to be ready (and transformed).
 Requesting something that is neither a known physical file nor a registered generated file will not throw an error, but will instead simply return `undefined`.

 If a path `dependent` is passed, `dependent` is registered as depending on the file or files in `path`.
-When the file or files in `path` change, the file at `dependent` will be automatically re-transformed (using `refile`, below).
+When the file or files in `path` change, the file at `dependent` will be automatically re-transformed.
+Re-transforming a physical file will use the version of it that was last read into memory.
+Re-transforming a generated file will call its generator again.
 If you're calling `get` inside a transform or generator, `dependent` should typically be the path of the file you're transforming or generating.

 Typically, you would not call this directly, and would instead call the `get` function passed to the transform or generator callback, which then calls this method with the appropriate `dependent`.

-### `refile(path)`

-Manually re-transform a `File`.
-This can be from a physical file or a generated one.
-Returns a `Promise` to indicate when all processing is complete.
-Re-transforming a physical file will use the version of it that was last read into memory.
-Re-transforming a generated file will call its generator again.

-Returns a `Promise` to indicate when all processing is complete.

-Typically, you would not need to call this directly, as it would be automatically handled by the dependencies registered by `get`.

-### `addFile(file)`
+### `file(file)`

 Manually insert a non-physical `File`, running it through all the transforms.